ubports/docs.ubports.com/sdk/apps/qml/QtLocation/MapRectangle.rst

 |

+.. _sdk_qtlocation_maprectangle_topLeft-prop:

 +--------------------------------------------------------------------------+
 |        \ topLeft : coordinate                                            |
 +--------------------------------------------------------------------------+

-This property holds the top-left coordinate of the `MapRectangle </sdk/apps/qml/QtLocation/MapRectangle/>`__ which can be used to retrieve its longitude, latitude and altitude.
+This property holds the top-left coordinate of the :ref:`MapRectangle <sdk_qtlocation_maprectangle>` which can be used to retrieve its longitude, latitude and altitude.

 |

-.. |image0| image:: /media/sdk/apps/qml/QtLocation/MapRectangle/images/sdk-maprectangle.png
+.. |image0| image:: /mediasdk_qtlocation_maprectangleimages/sdk-maprectangle.png